LAGameStudio/AtariVCSGML/README.md

 Example for Multiplayer, One Player's Step
 ==========================================

+I don't expect you to copy and paste this code, but rather it shows you how to detect if the player is using classic, or modern, with a "generalized fallback" for keyboard or generic USB controllers.

 Apolune 2 controller code for o_PlayerX object (called in Step, one object per active player):